 Before diving into if Tesla Premium Connectivity is worth it, let’s talk about what it offers.

-Tesla Premium Connectivity essentially improves three driving experiences and services through your cellular network in your car.
+Tesla Premium Connectivity essentially improves three driving experiences and services through the cellular network in your car.
 They can be broken down as follows:

 1) Navigation Improvements